Top 10 Interview No No's

 10. Avoid inquires about Marital Status, Children, Personal Life, Pregnancy and Arrest Record - You may not ask questions about these topics.
 These kinds of questions could be tempting to ask if you are interviewing for a position requiring travel; however, you can only explain the travel requirements and confirm that the requirements are acceptable.
 If you believe you have an exception to this rule, consult with an attorney for advice before the interview to ensure that you are correct.

 There are some rare exceptions to the above rules.
-For example, when interviewing for positions where children are involved, it is often acceptable to ask for more details about criminal background.
+For example, when interviewing for positions where children are involved, asking for more details about criminal background is often acceptable.
 Or, when a church is interviewing a pastor, it is acceptable to ask detailed questions about the candidate's religious beliefs.
-Again, to keep yourself and company safe, if you believe you have an exception to the above rules, contact an attorney and avoid the risk.
+Again, to keep yourself and your company safe, contact an attorney and avoid the risk if you believe you have an exception to the above rules.